ZuxiGIT/gentry-crypto/README.md

 # gentry-crypto
 Gentry cryptosystem

-An implementation of fully-homomorphic gentry cryptosystem with an add of online poll functionality.
+An implementation of somewhat- and fully-homomorphic gentry cryptosystem.

-danila - check mic